Welcome to Radiologic Sciences

 Associate of Applied Science in Radiologic Sciences

-As of Fall 2013, the department of Radiologic Sciences will no longer offer the AAS degree.
-We are moving to the Bachelor of Science in Radiologic Technology.
-For more information, call the department number on the left side of the page.
+As of Fall 2013, the department of Radiologic Sciences no longer offers the AAS degree.

 Bachelor of Science in Radiologic Sciences Degree

 The Bachelor of Science in Radiologic Science (BSRS) degree is available through distance education delivery methods.
-This program provides lateral and upward mobility for technologists who are unable to attend college on a full-time basis.
+This program provides lateral and upward mobility for ARRT registered technologists or registry-eligible students who are unable to attend college on a full-time basis.
 Registered technologists may earn up to 46 semester credit hours of advanced standing.
 The program offers a variety of subject content including courses designed to prepare students for advanced level examinations in specific modalities.